hawkw/hawkw.github.io/notes/_drafts/tokio-trace.md

 similar to log messages in traditional logging systems.
 However, an event exists in the context of a trace.
 An event occurs within the context of a span, which allows multiple sets of events to be correlated.

+### Structured data

+ `tokio-trace` is a _structured_ diagnostics system.
+Rather than simply recording textual messages, `tokio-trace` allows users to annotate spans and events with typed key-value data called _fields_.
+This system allows recording typed values with behaviors more complex than simply writing messages to be interpreted by a user.
+For example, a metrics system might be implemented that uses integer fields to record counters.
+This also allows serialization of fields in a machine-readable format.

 ### Subscribers